Abel Gonzales

-Abel Gonzales Jr. (born November 1969), also known as Fried Jesus, is an "extreme fryer" and the five-time winner of Big Tex Choice Awards, an annual contest at the Texas State Fair, and the inventor of several deep fried items including Fried Coke and deep-fried butter.
+Abel Gonzales Jr. (born November 1969), also known as Fried Jesus, is an "extreme fryer" and the five-time winner of Big Tex Choice Awards, an annual contest at the Texas State Fair, and the inventor of several deep fried items including Fried Coke, deep-fried butter and deep-fried turkey ribs.
 He has also been a judge on the television show Deep Fry Masters.

 Early life

 The son of a Tex-Mex restaurateur, Gonzales was born in Dallas, Texas, in November 1969.
 In his youth he grew up working long hours around his father's restaurant, A. J. Gonzales’ Mexican Oven and graduated from Woodrow Wilson High School where he was later inducted into their hall of fame in 2014.